LanaCreegan/Formula-1/README.md

   ### First Time User
    #### As a first time user of the website I want to
-   - Find out what Formula 1 is about.
-   - Learn about the history of the sport
+   - Learn about the history of Formula 1
    - Watch a video to see what happens in a race

  #### As a returning user of the website I want to